 Our predecessors were clearly big M&S wallpaper fans, given that the whole house appears to have been covered in it at some point.
 The upside is that the walls haven’t been touched aside from that meaning the majority of our work is in the preparation and the painting rather than having to do anything too DIY-esque.

 Over the last few weeks we’ve been stripping wallpaper, re-painting the walls, transforming the dark brown cupboard doors and freshening the woodwork.
 I’m a firm believer that new switches and sockets help update a room in moments so that’s been on the list (although at 8 months pregnant, I’ve been banned from doing this myself this time…).
+Removing the thin and mean looking skirting board and replacing it with a deeper more modern design is also on the to do list, something that’s thankfully easy to do by ordering it online readily primed, thus cutting down on painting!
 With a new carpet and radiator in place shortly, we’re pretty certain it will be a complete transformation.

 Originally I contemplated a Farrow & Ball colour but the unjustifiable price tag put me off completely.
 Instead, we asked Valspar to use their colour matching service to provide testers that matched the F&B swatches.
 Feeling a little smug with ourselves at how easy the colour matching was, we got home only to realise that we actually preferred the original Valspar colours.
 We decided to opt for ‘Mink Frost’; a pale but warm grey tone that looked great offset against white woodwork.